-Example 29 - Determination of exchange differences - Hedging of a debt that financed mining assets by an FEC - Section 24I(7)
+Example 30 - Determination of exchange differences - Hedging of a debt that financed mining assets by an FEC

 Company A is a resident and its year of assessment ends on the last day of February.
-Company A entered into an agreement to purchase mine equipment of \$4 million.
+Company A entered into an agreement to purchase mining equipment of \$4 million.
 The mining equipment was shipped free on board to Company A on 1 October year 1.
 Ownership and risk were transferred to Company A and the expenditure was incurred on 1 October year 1.
-The debt was paid on delivery of the mine equipment, namely, 1 March year 2.
+The debt was paid on delivery of the mining equipment, namely, 1 March year 2.